mamadkhaleghi/GraPLUS/gpt2_embeddings/README.md

 ## How These Embeddings Were Generated

-These embeddings were created using the following process:
+These embeddings were created using the process documented in `generate_embeddings.ipynb`:

-1. For each object category, detailed descriptions and placement contexts were defined
+1. For each object category, detailed descriptions and placement contexts were automatically generated using AI
-2. For each relationship type, precise definitions were created
+2. For each relationship type, precise definitions were similarly AI-generated to ensure comprehensive coverage
 3. The GPT-2 model was used to encode these textual descriptions into 768-dimensional vectors
 4. The resulting embeddings were saved in NumPy format for efficient loading

-Each object category was processed to create multiple semantic perspectives, and the relationship embeddings were generated to capture the precise nature of spatial and semantic interactions.
+Each object category was processed to create multiple semantic perspectives, with descriptions encompassing both definitional characteristics and typical spatial contexts.
+The relationship embeddings were generated to capture the precise nature of spatial and semantic interactions, ensuring consistency across the entire vocabulary.

 ## Usage in GraPLUS